realpython/python-guide/docs/scenarios/imaging.rst

 OpenSource Computer Vision
 ---------------------------

-OpenSource Computer Vision, or OpenCV in short, is a more advanced and useful image manipulation and processing software than PIL.
-It has been implemented in several languages and is very widely used.
+OpenSource Computer Vision, more commonly known as OpenCV, is a more advanced image manipulation and processing software than PIL.
+It has been implemented in several languages and is widely used.

 Installation
 ~~~~~~~~~~~~~

-In Python, image processing using OpenCV is implemented using the **cv2** and **NumPy** modules.
+In Python, image processing using OpenCV is implemented using the ``cv2`` and ``NumPy`` modules.
-Check the installation instructions for OpenCV `here <https://help.ubuntu.com/community/OpenCV>`_.
+The `installation instructions for OpenCV <http://docs.opencv.org/2.4/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction>`_ should guide you through configuring the project for yourself.

-NumPy can be easily downloaded from the Python Package Index(PyPI):
+NumPy can be downloaded from the Python Package Index(PyPI):

 .. code-block:: console

     $ pip install numpy

 Example
 ~~~~~~~~